cloudmesh-community/fa18-523-60/project-report/report.md

 ## Abstract

 Crowdfunding is a certain way of raising funds where individuals come together and collectively support projects by investing in them.
 Kickstarter is one of the leading crowdfunding platforms in the world that helps individuals/businesses in various categories such as art, film, music, theatre, games, design, and other to raise necessary funds to complete their projects.
 This paper explores the topic of crowfunding by analyzing the Kickstarter Projects dataset obtained from Kaggle while utilizing big data technologies such as MongoDB, virtual machines, cloud, Docker, and PyMongo driver.

 ## Introduction

+In today's world there are many creative individuals and groups that are trying to develop products, projects, and businesses based on their unique ideas and talents.
+In many cases, an idea or a talent is not enough to accomplish this.
+Capital funds are one of the main elements of a successful startup process.

+Although there is a significant number of government programs in the United States designed to help small businesses and creative indivials to obtain necessary funds for their projects, a high number of start-ups nenetheless remain capital contrained [@www-voelker].
+This is the reason why the *Kickstarter* platform was developed and is still successfully operating since 2009 [@www-voelker].

+*Kickstarter* is a web-based crowdfunding platform that helps support creative arts around the globe [@www-voelker].
+As of November, 2018, *Kickstarter* has pledged more than four billion dollars while successufully funding more than 150 thousand projects [@www-kickstarter-stats].
+Overall, the platform has had more than 15 million backers, out of those, 5 million were repeated backers, which totalled in more than 49 million pledges [@www-kickstarter-stats].
+The highest pledged category is *Games* with more than 580 million dollars in successful projects and success rate of 36.55% [@www-kickstarter-stats].

+*Kickstarter* uses the fundable project model where the would-be business owners or project managers submit their project along with the necessary project information and its funding goal.

+> "The funding goal establishes a base target for the project and a
+> deadline (generally 30-days) to achieve the funding" [@www-voelker].

+The prospective artists and entrepreneurs typically display their projects in a video form where they have the opportunity to outline the project along with its benefits and funding requirements [@www-voelker].

+The video is shown on the *Kickstarter* project webpage along with the number of backers, the amount of funds received/pledged as well as the fundraising goal.
+As each project is timed, the time remaining in the *Kickstarter* promotion is shown on the project page as well.

+Since the platform is based on an *all or nothing* funding model, pledged funds are not available to the entrepreneurs until the end of the funding period which is determined by the goal-setting statement [@www-voelker].
+The financial transcations occur only in cases where a projects meets its initial targets and funding expectations [@www-voelker].
+If the initial target is exceeded, the project received all funding as well as the excess of its goal.

 ## Requirements
 TBD